USAJOBS/help-center/working-in-government/pay-and-leave/types-of-work.md

 **Temporary** - A position lasting one year or less, with a specific expiration date.
 Typically used to fill a short-term position due to reorganization, cancellation, or the completion of a specific project or peak workload; or to fill positions that involve intermittent (irregular) or seasonal (recurring annually) work schedules.

-**Term** - A postion lasting more than one year but less than four years, with a specific expiration date.
+**Term** - A position lasting more than one year but less than four years, with a specific expiration date.
 Term appointments may be used for project work; extraordinary workload; scheduled cancellation of a position; reorganization; uncertainty of future funding; or contracting out of the function.

 **Detail** - A temporary employee to a different position for a specific time, with the employee returning to his or her regular duties at the end of the detail.